 Anyone can contribute corrections/fixes using the git source-code management system.
-Anyone can also fork the current version of the book to develop a separate version (for example, in another programming language).
-That individual can then request that his or her changes be merged back into my version.
-My hope is that, by doing things this way, this book will continue to be a useful textbook long after my interest in the project or my pulse, (whichever comes first) has waned.
+Anyone can also fork the book's sources to develop a separate version (for example, in another programming language).
+My hope is that, by doing things this way, this book will continue to be a useful textbook long after my interest in the project, or my pulse, (whichever comes first) has waned.